 The good news is, afterward, at dinner, we were like, “Dude, you got robbed.”
 He was like, “Yes, I sure did.”
 We checked to make sure he wasn’t concussed.
 Those are little potential spots where those things can happen.
 In any case, there are all sorts of ways that we can injure ourselves doing the things we love to do.
 Quite honestly, make sure your head’s on straight so that you can keep on doing that.

 There are all sorts of ways that we can injure ourselves doing the things we love to do.
 Just make sure your head's on straight.
-Click To Tweet
+Share on XYes.
+Your head on straight is the one-way ticket to having a way better life.

 Let’s wrap up talking.
 We were going to talk a little bit about sugar one more time to remind people.